Figure 1- Crew performing smoke testing in a residential area.

-- The smoke should not enter your home or business unless defective plumbing exists or drain traps are dry.
+- The smoke will likely not enter your home or business unless defective plumbing exists or drain traps are dry.
 Please pour approximately 1 gallon of water down any unused drains in your residence.
 This will help to prevent smoke from entering your house via seldom used drains.
 If smoke should enter your house, please notify the smoke testing crews that will be working in the immediate vicinity.
 Please be advised that if smoke enters your house during this test, it is likely that sewer gases are entering as well.
 It would be advisable to call a licensed plumber to repair any defective plumbing detected during this project.

 - Your presence is not required during the tests, and all public safety authorities have been notified of this event.
 We would appreciate it if you would mention this notice to your neighbors in case they have not received a notice.